Article by Danielle Hughes

 There’s some evidence that lack of iron depletes gut bacteria.
 A recent rodent study published by the British Journal Of Nutrition suggests extra iron helps, but absorbing it can be a problem.
 To be on the safe side, stick to sources of heme iron like red meat and eggs, rather than non-heme supplements that mimic the plant variety.

 According to a 2015 study published in the journal Lipid Research, omega 3 fats work with probiotics to foster “friendly” bacteria in your gut.
-The researchers used (and recommend) fish oils: supplement with a pill a day, taken with food.
-Flax and chia seeds, walnuts, olives and coconut are also good sources, though less research on them exists.
+The researchers used (and recommended) fish oils: supplement with a pill a day, taken with food.
+Flax and chia seeds, walnuts, olives, and coconut are also good sources, though less research on them exists.

 Technically they’re a sub-category of flavonoid, but they’re worthy of separate consideration since they reduce the amount of Clostridium histolyticum, a pathogenic bacteria, in the gut.
 Green or white tea is your best source: aim for two or three cups a day.

-Your body uses it to build the protective mucous membrane that lines your intestinal tract, providing your first line of defence.
-Get it from shrimp, eggs and poultry: if you go out on an all-nighter, eroding your gastrointestinal defences with a booze binge, a turkey frittata the next morning will start to redress the damage.
+Your body uses it to build the protective mucous membrane that lines your intestinal tract, providing your first line of defense.
+Get it from shrimp, eggs, and poultry: if you go out on an all-nighter, eroding your gastrointestinal defenses with a booze binge, a turkey frittata the next morning will start to redress the damage.

 There’s some evidence that it can reverse excess “intestinal permeability” – or the much-feared leaky gut syndrome.
 Supplement companies sell it in L-glutamine format, which coats cell walls and acts as a repellent to irritants.
 The usual dose is 2-5g, twice a day.

-Technically not a nutrient, but it adds bulk to what’s already going through your intestines, reducing your exposure to potentially dangerous compounds, and helps to regulate pH balance, promoting a better environment for beneficial bacteria.
-Get more by building your diet around vegetables, fruits, legumes, nuts and seeds.
+Technically not a nutrient, but it adds bulk to what’s already going through your intestines, reducing your exposure to potentially dangerous compounds, and helping to regulate pH balance, promoting a better environment for beneficial bacteria.
+Get more by building your diet around vegetables, fruits, legumes, nuts, and seeds.